Space Only Stand Regulations & Information

 • No empty packing cases may be stored on, around or behind your stand, as this constitutes a fire hazard.

-For more information, please read the G-Guide: http://theg-guide.org/.
+For more information, please read the G-Guide: Please visit the AEO website for the G-Guilde document

 Permission to Build